JosephBarber96/FinalProject/README.md

 ### Fixing linker errors:

-Whilst the repository contains the required SFML files, if you get a linker error, follow these steps:
+Whilst the repository contains the required SFML and boost files, if you get a linker error, follow these steps:

 Add these to the sln properties:

 *Additional include directories:*